rodrigogk87/ainft/README.md

 ### Node Script
-Its a script that will check if any NFT has not been provided with its URL (URL must be set by admin accounts because nfts are on-demand, so clients can set the urls for security reasons)
+Its a script that will check if any NFT has not been provided with its URL (URL must be set by admin accounts because nfts are on-demand, so clients can set the urls for security reasons), and if not, it will call the API to generate the image url and metadata (json hash), and then it will call the contract to set the token url.